Sawiris family

 The Sawiris family (ⲥⲉⲩⲏⲣⲟⲥ) is an Egyptian Coptic Christian family that owns the Orascom conglomerate, spanning telecommunications, construction, tourism, industries and technology.
 In 2008, Forbes estimated the family's net worth at US$36 billion.

 Onsi Sawiris (1930–2021) was the patriarch of the family.

-Various companies in the group are run by Onsi Sawiris' three sons:
+Various companies in the group are run by Onsi Sawiris' three sons and other family members: